liovirgildam/CV/README.md

 ## Hobbies

-Swimming with my toddler
+- Swimming with my toddler
+I enjoy taking my daughter to the local swimming pool, even though she doesn't how to swim, she loves the experience.

-Baking Cupcakes and Cakes
+- Baking Cupcakes and Cakes
-- You can find my favourite <a target="_blank" href="https://www.youtube.com/watch?v=cT9-WMHuMP8">Blueberry muffin recipe</a> here.
+I love food, and everything that is sweet, I enjoy baking when I have the time.
+My favourite favourite <a target="_blank" href="https://www.youtube.com/watch?v=cT9-WMHuMP8">Blueberry muffin recipe</a> is very easy to bake and takes little time.
+Please, have a go and let me know what you think of it.